-Leveraged or Bull ETFs are exchange-traded funds that enable you to bet with the direction of the market, sector, or index.
+Leveraged ETFs are exchange-traded funds that enable you to bet against or with the direction of a market, sector, or index.
 Leveraged ETFs enable you to magnify your profits or losses using leverage without the complexity of Options contracts.

 Leveraged ETFs usually have built-in leverage of 2x or 3x leverage.
 If you buy a 3x Leveraged ETF on any market day, and the index moves up 2%, you can expect a 6% profit.
 Conversely, if the market moved down 2% on that day, the 3x leveraged ETF would ensure you incur a loss of 6%.

 Leveraged ETFs are designed to track a specific benchmark index.
 They achieve this using various derivatives, such as swaps, futures, and options contracts.
 While these methods can help magnify potential returns for investors, they also increase the risk of losses due to time decay, known as leveraged ETF decay.